-How to Use Windows Experience Index (WEI) in Windows 10/8
+How to Use Experience Index (WEI) in Windows 10 & 8

-This feature has been removed as of Windows 8.1.
-Currently, there is no WEI Score feature on Windows 8.1 and Windows 10 operating systems.
+However, let me note here: Microsoft removed this feature as of 8.1.
+Currently, there is no WEI Score feature in 8.1 and 10 operating systems.

 Learning the Windows 8 Performance Score

-If you are using a Windows 8 system, follow the steps below to perform a performance test for your computer.
+If you are using a Windows 8 OS, follow the steps below to perform a performance test for your computer.

 Step 1

-Right-click on My Computer / Properties and then click System rating not available.
+Right-click on My PC / Properties and then click System rating not available.

 Step 2